sky777sky/C-Resources/README.md

 I don't have a formal CS background, but I read the prerequisites for this class and prepared as much as I could ahead of time.
 I found as many examples of C programs on the internet that I could and typed them myself, compiling and running to understand how things worked.
 In particular, I knew working with strings, structs, and pointers would be areas I needed to try to work on ahead of time.
 Some useful tips were on omscentral.com.

-I also took a class that edged me toward C last semester, Software Analysis [and Testing], and I would recommend before taking that class before this class.
+I also took a class that edged me toward C last semester, **Software Analysis [and Testing]** https://omscs.gatech.edu/cs-6340-software-analysis-course-videos, and I would recommend before taking that class before this class.
 SAT used C++ extensively, so it was a more gentle introduction to the use of pointers and memory management than C, in my opinion.
 Successfully working with C++ in that class gave me more confidence moving into this class.

 I definitely would not jump into this class without having prepped myself (unless I had a decent amount of experience programming with C).
 Experience with Python or Java just doesn't cut it, again, in my opinion.
 You need to learn the differences in C and how to work with them.